 Santorini’s vineyards are unlike any other.
 The vines are grown here in low baskets, which protect the grapes from strong winds and make it easier for them to absorb moisture from the volcanic soil.

-Take a tour of the island’s many wineries, each with its own unique character and offerings – among the best are Santo Wines, Domaine Sigalas, Venetsanos Winery and Estate Argyros.
+Take a tour of the island’s many wineries, each with its own unique character and offerings – the best include Santo Wines, Domaine Sigalas, Venetsanos Winery and Estate Argyros.
 Many wineries offer guided tours and tastings.

 Nea Kameni and Palea Kameni are small volcanic islands in the caldera of the Aegean Sea, west of Santorini.